 We can represent elements of $H_{\hU}^*(X;\QQ)=H_{S^1}^*(X;\QQ)$ as polynomial functions on the Lie algebra of $\CC^*$ whose coefficients are differential forms on $X$ and which are equivariantly closed.

-\begin{theorem}[\cite{bkcoh}, Theorem 5.14 and Corollary 5.15] Let $X$ be a smooth projective variety endowed with a well-adapted action of $\hU=U \rtimes \CC^*$ such that $\hU$-stability=$\hU$-semistability holds (in the sense of Definitions \ref{cond star} and \ref{def:welladaptedaction}).
+\begin{theorem}[\cite{bkcoh}, Theorem 7.15 and Corollary 7.16] Let $X$ be a nonsingular projective variety (assumed connected) endowed with a well-adapted action of $\hU=U \rtimes \CC^*$ such that $\hU$-stability=$\hU$-semistability holds (in the sense of Definitions \ref{cond star} and \ref{def:welladaptedaction}).
 Let $z$ be the standard coordinate on the Lie algebra of $\CC^*$.
 Given any $\hU$-equivariant cohomology class $\eta$ on $X$ represented by an equivariant differential form $\eta(z)$ whose degree is the dimension of $X/\!/\hU$, we have